Equivariant Hypergraph Diffusion Neural Operators: Neural Equivariant Diffusion Operators and

 Our design is built upon the following Theorem~\ref{thm:equivarnt_form_1dim}.
 We leave the proof in Appendix~\ref{sec:proof-equi-1dim}.

-\begin{theorem} $\psi(\cdot): [0,1]^K \rightarrow \mathbb{R}^K$ is a continuous permutation-equivariant function, if and only if it can be represented as $[\psi(\Mat{Z})]_i = \rho(\Mat{z}_i, \sum_{j=1}^K \phi(\Mat{z}_j))$, $i\in [K]$ for any $\Mat{Z} = ^\top\in [0,1]^{K}$, where $\rho: \real^{K'} \rightarrow \real$, $\phi: \real \rightarrow \real^{K'-1}$ are two continuous functions, and $K'$ could be as small as $K$. \end{theorem} Theorem~\ref{thm:equivarnt_form_1dim} indicates that any continuous permutation-equivariant function where each entry of the input $\Mat{Z}$ has 1-dim feature channel can be precisely represented as a composition of a continuous function $\rho$ and the sum of another continuous function $\phi$ on each input entry.
+\begin{theorem} $\psi(\cdot): [0,1]^K \rightarrow \mathbb{R}^K$ is a continuous permutation-equivariant function, if and only if it can be represented as $[\psi(\Mat{Z})]_i = \rho(\Mat{z}_i, \sum_{j=1}^K \phi(\Mat{z}_j))$, $i\in [K]$ for any $\Mat{Z} = ^\top\in [0,1]^{K}$, where $\rho: \real^{K'} \rightarrow \real$, $\phi: \real \rightarrow \real^{K'-1}$ are two continuous functions, and $K'$ could be as small as $K$. \end{theorem} Theorem~\ref{thm:equivarnt_form_1dim} indicates that any continuous permutation-equivariant function is a compositions of a continuous function $\rho$ and the sum of another continuous function $\phi$ on each input entry.
 This result generalizes the representation of permutation-invariant functions by $\rho(\sum_{i=1}^K\phi(\Mat{z}_i))$ in~\cite{zaheer2017deepset} to the equivariant case.
-An architecture with a similar spirit was proposed in~\cite{segol2020universal} for equivariant set function representations.
-However, in theory, their proof used the universality of equivariant polynomials as a bridge so their construction $\hat{\psi}(\Mat{Z})$ only allows approximation, i.e., small $\|\psi(\Mat{Z})-\hat{\psi}(\Mat{Z})\|$ instead of precise representation in Theorem~\ref{thm:equivarnt_form_1dim}.
+An architecture with a similar spirit was proposed in~\cite{segol2020universal} for non-coupled multi-set representations.
+However, their proof used the universality of equivariant polynomials as a bridge so their construction $\hat{\psi}(\Mat{Z})$ only allows approximation, i.e., small $\|\psi(\Mat{Z})-\hat{\psi}(\Mat{Z})\|$ instead of precise representation in Theorem~\ref{thm:equivarnt_form_1dim}.
+Also, $K'\geq K$ is tight by generalizing the proof for invariant set function representation~\cite{wagstaff2019limitations}.
 Note that, in practice, $\rho$ and $\phi$ often need to be further approximated by NNs.
-So, the precise representaiton in Theorem~\ref{thm:equivarnt_form_1dim} has more values of its theoretical implication than its practical usage given the results in~\cite{segol2020universal}.
+So, Theorem~\ref{thm:equivarnt_form_1dim} has more theoretical significance than practice given the results in~\cite{segol2020universal}.

 The above theoretical observation inspires the design of equivariant hyperedge diffusion operators.
 Specifically, for an operator $\hat{\psi}(\cdot):\mathbb{R}^{|e|}\rightarrow \mathbb{R}^{|e|}$ that may denote either gradient $\nabla g(\cdot)$ or proximal gradient $\prox_{\eta g}(\cdot)$ for each hyperedge $e$, we may parameterize it as: Intuitively, the inner sum collects the $\hat{\phi}$-encoding node features within a hyperedge and then $\hat{\rho}$ combines the collection with the features from each node further to perform separate operation.